the-events-calendar/the-events-calendar/readme.txt

 * Finnish by Ari-Pekka Koponen
 * French from Laurent Proulx
 * German from Dennis Gruebner
-* Greek from Maria Tsilimidou
+* Greek from Yannis Troullinos
 * Icelandic by Baldvin √ñrn Berndsen
 * Italian from Roberto Scano
 * Latvian from Raivis Dejus